academic/awesome-datascience/DataMunging.md

-#Data Munging is the clean the data and prep for making analyse.
+#Data Munging is the clean the data and prep for making analyses.

 There are various ways to do this step.
-Above list can help you to choose available way for you.
+Below list can help you to choose available way for you.

  * ##Python - Pandas
  * ##R